 What you do:

-Beat butter and granulated sugar on medium speed of electric mixer until fluffy and pale yellow ( approx 3 min).
-Scrape down sides of the bowl and add eggs.
-Mix for 2 minutes.
+- Beat butter and granulated sugar on medium speed of electric mixer until fluffy and pale yellow (approx 3 min).
+Scrape down the sides of the bowl and add eggs.
+Mix for another 2 minutes.

-Whisk flour, baking soda and salt in a separate bowl.
-With mixer running on low, mix in a third of flour mixture and half of coffee mixture.
-Scrape down the bowl.
-Add another third of flour mixture and all the remaining coffee mixture.
-Remove the bowl from the mixer and, using a rubber spatula, fold in the remaining flour mixture until all of the ingredients are fully incorporated.
+- In a medium bowl, sift together flour, baking soda, and salt.
+With the mixer on low, add ⅓ of the flour mixture and ½ of the coffee mixture.
+Scrape down the bowl and repeat.
+Remove the bowl from the mixer and fold in the remaining flour with a spatula until all of the ingredients are blended.

-Ovens vary so make sure to check your cake: a toothpick inserted in centre of cake should come out clean.
+- Ovens vary so make sure to check your cake: a toothpick inserted in the centre of the cake should come out clean.

-Remove the pan from oven and let cake cool in pan for 20 minutes.
+- Remove the pan from the oven and let the cake cool in the pan for 20 minutes.

-In a food processor, pulse the brittle or Skor bar pieces 3 or 4 times.
+- In a food processor, pulse the Skor bar pieces 3 or 4 times.

-** Nut brittles are excellent garnishes for ice cream and other treats.
-My favourite is hazelnut but I have used almonds as well in this recipe.
-If you are not an experienced baker, take your time with making this and any kind of candy over a hot stove.
-Watch it carefully and no multitasking allowed.
+For those who want to kick it up a notch, replace the Skor Bars with Hazelnut Brittle.
+Nut brittles are great garnishes for ice cream and other treats.
+My favourite is hazelnut, but I have used almonds with good results.
+If you are not an experienced baker, take your time making this or any other kind of candy over a hot flame.
+Watch it carefully.
+No multi-tasking allowed.